klepsydhra/design-patterns/README.md

 # design-patterns
-Some easy examples of the most popular design patterns in the form of executed tasks based on devfoundry course.
+Some simple examples of the most popular design patterns in the form of executed tasks based on devfoundry course.

 Exemplar design patterns which can be found in this repo:
 - Builder